In recent years, more untethered virtual reality systems have started to enter the gaming ecosphere.

 Perhaps news to no one—but Quest 2 is a subsidiary of the technology behemoth Facebook.
-With Facebook requiring you to log in to play the Oculus 2, many find the risk of privacy invasion concerning, especially with the flak of Facebook collecting and storing data for who-knows-what reason. (most likely for advertisers)
+With Facebook requiring you to log in to play the Meta 2, many find the risk of privacy invasion concerning, especially with the flak of Facebook collecting and storing data for who-knows-what reason. (most likely for advertisers)

 It also cheaps out on battery life (a fate that not many standalone VR headsets can overcome … yet), capped at just around two to three hours.
 However, you can extend the battery life with the $129 accessory Quest 2 Elite Strap.

 - Affordable and great value